Halifax Transit: Preceding services

 Halifax was among the first Canadian cities to be served by an integrated public transportation system, pre-dated only by Toronto, Montreal and Quebec City.

 The city's first transit service came with the establishment of the Dartmouth ferry service, first chartered in 1752.
 In 1816, the sail-powered ferry was replaced by a horse-powered boat, and in 1830 by a steam ferry.
-While private omnibus services are known to have begun in the city at least as early as 1854, the roots of Halifax Transit date back to June 11, 1866.
+While private horse-drawn omnibus services are known to have begun in the city at least as early as 1854, the roots of Halifax Transit date back to June 11, 1866.

 The Halifax City Railroad Company (HCR) began operations with five horse-drawn trams on rails that stretched from the corner of Barrington Street and Inglis Street in the south end to the city’s first railway station, near the corner of Duffus Street and Campbell Road (now Barrington Street), in the north end.